-Football Manager 2012 has been released, and like every year, the same questions are being asked: Why does a game that looks like Microsoft Excel sell so well?
+When a new Football Manager game is released, the same questions are asked: Why does a game that looks like Microsoft Excel sell so well?
 Why would you want to manage footballers when they could be playing them?
 Why do so many people play it for hours on end?

 Well I've played a lot of Football Manager over the years, so I'm going to try and explain why.
 It's because despite all the stats and number crunching, Football Manager is a game about stories.
 It's about the little narratives that emerge from every game.
 Like this one.
 The story of Shane Paul.

 This tale comes from way back in Football Manager 2006.
 I was doing the same thing I do every year; trying to win the Champion's League with my beloved Aston Villa.
 In my way were Italian giants Inter Milan, who had more money, a better squad and a long tradition of winning things.
 The first leg of the game had not gone well.
 Inter had come to Villa Park and made us look like schoolboys playing against adults.
 They sauntered down the pitch like we weren't even there and scored twice, then did what Italian teams do best: shut us down and sat on their lead.
 Worse than that, they also inflicted a series of niggling injuries on my team.
 Not enough to put people out for long, but just enough to ensure that I'd have to fill my bench with inexperienced youth players, and pray that I'd never need to use them.

 Shane was one of my youth team, he was only 18 at the time, but already my coaches were telling me he wasn't going to make it at this level.
 There were better prospects in the squad, but I was incredibly short of left sided players and. despite being so incredibly right footed he probably walked with a limp, Shane could play on the left wing a little, so he made the cut.